Suunto Vyper Novo vs. Zoop Novo

-In this comparison we wanted to have a look at the differences between the two models.
-They do target very different divers with regards to their experience.
+In this comparison, we wanted to have a look at the differences between the two models.
+They do target very different divers with regard to their experience.

 The Zoop Novo is designed for the beginner diver.
 It has sufficient capabilities to work for most recreational divers.
 Once you want to start technical diving and need multiple gas mixes as well as air integration you want to have a closer look at the Vyper Novo.

 At first glance, you’d think these two dive computers are twins.
 They do look very similar yet the Vyper Novo is a little larger in diameter and height compared to the Zoop Novo.

 Both dive computers are designed to be worn at the wrist.
 The Zoop Novo is also available as a console version if you prefer to use your dive computer in the console.

 The size difference between the two dive computers is not as large as the comparison above suggests.
 The diameter of the Vyper Novo is around 0.2 inches larger than the Zoop Novo.
 The Zoop Novo comes in three different colors (Blue, Lime, Black) while the Vyper Novo comes in Black and White.